TME520/miniLightShow/README.md

 2. Unplug, replug, retry
 3. In Tools | Board, double-check you selected the right Arduino model
 4. In Tools | Port, make sure a USB device is selected

+You can also unplug the Arduino, keep the reset button pressed, plug it, go to Sketch | Upload and release the reset button.

 These steps should cover most cases.
 If you can't make it work, go to the ![Arduino Sub-Reddit](https://www.reddit.com/r/arduino/ "Arduino Sub-Reddit").